by Mark D. Lerner, Ph.D.

 The inevitability of illness, accidents and loss may be accepted and even anticipated by schools that often view themselves as microcosms of our world.
 But why is there such a dramatic increase in deliberately-caused tragedies—those of intentional human design?

-I believe that at the very core of our problem is a fundamental communication breakdown in families—the result, in large part, of an increasingly digital world.
-We are spending less time communicating, teaching and modeling appropriate behavior with our children—we are losing the battle to the proliferation of texting, email and social media.
+I believe that at the very core of our problem is a fundamental communication breakdown in families—the result, in large part, of an increasingly digital and technological world.
+We are spending less time communicating, teaching and modeling appropriate behavior with our children—we are losing the battle to the proliferation of texting, email, and social media.